 Ages – Whitemarsh House serves individuals, 18 years or older.
-Currently the population ages range from 39y to 69y
+Currently the population ages range from 41 to 70 years old.

 Activity Limitations – Residents may vary greatly in activity capacity though Whitemarsh does not serve individuals who are permanently bed-ridden, comatose or in a vegetative state.
 Residents may be fully mobile or require the aid of assistive devices such as canes, walkers, wheelchairs and so forth.
 Residents may be independent in self-care or require cues and assist or may require maximum self-care assistance.
 Residents may range from those who can independently drive to those who can independently take public transportation to those who are totally dependent for transportation needs.
 Obviously, even for individuals who are fully mobile, cognitive or judgment issues may affect levels of independence.